 Travel.
-The organization cannot deduct travel expenses of any individual accompanying an organization's officer or employee, including a spouse or dependent of the officer or employee, unless:
+The organization can't deduct travel expenses of any individual accompanying an organization's officer or employee, including a spouse or dependent of the officer or employee, unless:

-- That individual is an employee of the organization and - His or her travel is for a bona fide business purpose and would otherwise be deductible by that individual.
+· That individual is an employee of the organization, and

+· His or her travel is for a bona fide business purpose and would otherwise be deductible by that individual.